NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 If we were to open up the plug of a compatible IBP cable from China suppliers, what do we see?
 It is the same thing, a plug with a digital code defined by NIHON KOHDEN.

 Under US FDA rule, a cable is only a cable if it does not change the signal that passes through it.
 A Smart Cable with a hexadecimal code is just a cable and does not change a signal passing through it, but if it has an amplifier it becomes a medical device and requires FDA registration.
-Can you find any stand-alone Smart Cables registered with US FDA as a medical device?
+Can you find any stand-alone NIHON KOHDEN Smart Cable registered with US FDA as a medical device?

-Make no mistake, when the Smart Cables are used with serial kit sets, such as mainstream CO2 kit sets or the NMT AF-101P kit set, the registration is for the active serial kit set and not the passive Smart Cable.
+Make no mistake, when the Smart Cables are used with serial kit sets, such as mainstream CO2 kit sets or the NMT AF-101P kit set, the registration is for the active serial kit set (just like any other manufacturers) and not the passive Smart Cable.

-Irrefutable Proof the IBP amplifier hardware is configured internally, an important fact withdrawn from later monitor manuals
+Irrefutable proof the IBP amplifier hardware is configured internally, an important fact withdrawn from later monitor manuals

 The Life Scope BSM-2301 bedside monitor was launched before the Life Scope TR bedside monitors, and the Service Manual is clear on the design; manuals for later models stop providing such information.
 The major move to curb details in manuals started from Life Scope J (BSM-9101) Bedside Monitor, launched before the Life Scope TR bedside monitors.

-In below BSM-2301 service manual, you can see the IBP and thermistor respiration are hardware inside the Life Scope BSM-2301 monitor.
-These internal hardware are linked to the MULTI-parameter socket, and to make use of either hardware, a Smart Cable with the correct code must be plugged into the MULTI socket.
+In BSM-2301 service manual, you can see the IBP and thermistor respiration are internal hardware inside the Life Scope BSM-2301 monitor.
+These hardware are clearly shown being linked internally to the MULTI-parameter socket, and to make use of either hardware, a Smart Cable with the correct code must be plugged into the MULTI socket.

 Can you see the IBP amplifier and thermistor respiration hardware are internal components of the Life Scope BSM-2301 monitor?

 The MULTI-parameter socket doubles as a serial port without any need for internal monitoring hardware, only as a link to the monitor.
 In the block diagram below, the processed digital serial data from a CO2 kit set goes straight to the digital microcontroller APU (Analog-block Processing Unit) and is forwarded to the DPU.
-For a parameter using the internal analog hardware, the analog signal needs to pass through an Analog-Digital converter before coming to the APU for digital processing.
+For a parameter using the internal analog hardware, the analog signal needs to pass through an Analog-Digital converter before going to the APU for digital processing.

 You should know by now the IBP amplifier hardware inside the monitor is the reason the VISMO PVM-2703 bedside monitor can do one channel of IBP monitoring.